ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup_offering_from_prev.md

 If there is more than one offering of that course at your institution during that term, use a naming convention that disambiguates such as `f19-mwf vs. `f19-tr` or `f19-smith` vs. `f19-jones`.

+Once you've created the repo, be sure to go in to the Settings for that repo, and set Github Pages to publish from the master branch.

 # Step 3: Clone both the old repo and the new repo to your local file system

 For example, if you are using `ucsb-cs56/f18` as the basis to create `ucsb-cs56/f19`, then use